 [Solved] VSCode Auto Replace Single Quotes with Double Quotes

-One of the problems most of the beginners developer-facing is their Single Quotes codes are automatically replaced by Double Quotes when you format the code (which is every time they save the code) and because of lack of experience with vs code, they start blaming vscode for the issue.
+One of the problems most beginners developer-facing is their Single Quotes codes are automatically replaced by Double Quotes when they format the code (which is every time they save the code) and because of lack of experience with vs code, they start blaming vscode for the issue.

 The actual cause of the problem was not VsCode, but rather the result of experimenting with various extensions and changing various VsCode settings.